xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/updatenode.rst

 After initial node deployment, you may need to make changes/updates to your nodes.
 The ``updatenode`` command is for this purpose.
 It allows you to add or modify the followings on your nodes:

 #.
 Add additional software
 #.
-Rerun postscripts or Run Additional Postcripts
+Rerun Postscripts or Run Additional Postcripts
 #.
 Synchronize new/updated configuration files
 #.
 Update ssh keys and xCAT certificates